alvarogarcia7/blog_source/content/articles/2019-11-04-private-leaked-information-saas.md

 When you can choose a SaaS solution, keep information private as needed.
 Be careful with the information you leak.
 When you are forced to use something public, you can use a codename or random data.

-[^1]: This is not available in all git vendors that I've reviewed.